 "Getting you out of here, and then I'm going to speak with the young woman."

-There was no need to introduce him to his wife Barbra Morgan-Hill because she knew exactly who he was...instantaneously.
-After she got over the initial shock, she and the younger version of her husband began talking, as if it wasn't strange for them to actually be able to do so.
-He told her about what he intended to do when he was sixteen but was fearful that she was going to reject him.
-She laughed and told him that he obviously had nothing to be afraid of, they both laughed afterward.
+There was no need to introduce him to his wife Barbara Morgan-Hill because she knew exactly who he was, instantaneously.
+After she got over the initial shock, she and the younger version of her husband began talking, as if it wasn't strange for them to actually do so.
+He told her about what he intended to do when he was sixteen, but was fearful that she was going to reject him.
+She laughed and told him he obviously had nothing to be afraid of.
+They both laughed afterward.

-Michael reconnected with Officer Rodriguez, he asked her for the young woman's address, which she quickly gave him.
-He also discovered that in her statement, like the younger version of himself had said, the young woman had no idea how she ended up in the alley, nor could she recall how young Michael ended up with her purse.
+Michael reconnected with Officer Rodriguez.
+He asked her for the young woman's address, which she quickly gave him.
+He also discovered that in her statement, like the younger version of himself had said, the young woman did not know how she ended up in the alley, nor could she recall how young Michael ended up with her purse.

-Michael now stood on the front porch of the house the young woman called home, he rung the bell and was now patiently waiting for someone to arrive.
+Michael now stood on the front porch of the house the young woman called home.
+He rang the bell and was now patiently waiting for someone to arrive.
 The front door opened and there stood a tall, dark, and extremely attractive woman.
-The 20-year old wore a stylish dress and had her long raven hair in a braided ponytail.
+The 20-year-old wore a stylish dress and had her long raven hair in a braided ponytail.

 "Oh yes, are you representing the young man?"

 "Please, call me Michael."

 Michael entered Ann's home, and she closed the door behind him.
 She led him to the living room area.

 "Would you care for something to drink, Michael?"